Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Maraging Steel MS1

-Maraging Steel MS1 is a martensite-hardenable steel.
+Maraging steel MS1 is a martensite-hardenable steel.
 Its chemical composition corresponds to US classification 18% Ni Maraging 300, European 1.2709, and German X3NiCoMoTi 18-9-5.
-This kind of steel is characterized by having excellent strength combined with high toughness.
-The parts are easy to polish and machine with CNC finishing processes after the building process.
-Parts can be easily hardened in post processing to more than 50 HRC.
-Marging Steel applications include tooling and high performance parts.
+Maraging steel MS1 offers excellent strength and exceptional toughness.
+Parts are easy to polish and machine with CNC finishing processes.
+Parts can be hardened to more than 50 HRC.
+Maraging steel applications include tooling and high-performance parts.

 Maraging Steel MS1 Properties